hmshreyas7/dish-wish/README.md

 This directory contains classes for:

 1. Adding / updating a dish
-2. Displaying the "To Cook" list items
-3. Combining the two lists into tabs
-4. Loading the data from the database
+2. Loading the data from the database
-5. Displaying the "To Eat" list items
+3. Displaying the list items
+4. Combining the two lists into tabs
-6. Setting up the main screen
+5. Setting up the main screen

 In addition to these, there is another directory here called `..\data`.
 Within this, all the database-related operations are implemented such as: